Senor-Ducky/EZ-Cpp/README.md

 An easy to learn c++ resource.

 ## How to Contribute
-Follow the regular code of conduct, check and proofread all the code befor commiting to this repo, be friendly, Good Luck !!!
+Follow the regular code of conduct, check and proofread all the code before commiting to this repo, be friendly, Good Luck !!!

 ## Table Of contents:
 1. [Introduction](/01-intro.md)